 All in all, it's just a really tidy offering that works well

-It's somewhere where I can build my apps for free (up to 500 minutes of build time per month), have great support, start builds from my phone, and run tests easily.
+It's somewhere where I can build my apps for free, have great support, start builds from my phone, and run tests easily.
 No doubt as the year goes on, we will see more and more CI/CD providers enter the fray, but Codemagic is a very solid offering for your CI/CD needs today.

 Lewis Cianci is a software developer in Brisbane, Australia.
 His first computer had a tape drive.
 He’s been developing software for at least ten years, and has used quite a few mobile development frameworks (like Ionic and Xamarin Forms) in his time.
 After converting to Flutter, though, he’s never going back.
 You can reach him at his blog, read about other non-fluttery things at Medium, or maybe catch a glimpse of him at your nearest and most fanciest coffee shop with him and his dear wife.

 More articles by Lewis: